justinmbaltazar/justinmbaltazar/README.md

 - :man_teacher: Currently working as a Supplemental Instructor for CS 121 (Intro to Java).

-- :computer: Specializing in high-level object-oriented programming and full-stack web development.
+- :computer: My speciality is in high-level object-oriented programming and full-stack web development.

 - :bicyclist: In my free time, I like to cycle and explore the outdoors!